 Hank Fox at A Citizen of Earth is an atheist who wants to see atheists do something constructive to make the world a better place.
 He wants to see what he calls “Beta Culture” develop and he recently articulated 13 key positions on controversial questions he gets asked about his idea.
 Also, about the time he moved to Patheos he wrote a fantastic short story called “The Freedom of Vanishing Ripples” that I had been meaning to recommend to you.

 The Secular Outpost is one of the most serious philosophy blogs online devoted to debunking theism and defending atheistic philosophy.
-For atheists tired of William Lane Craig’s argument that moral truth requires a God (or those simply interested in whether or how there can be such a thing as moral truth in its own right), Bradley Brown is writing a series of brief and easily digestible posts countering the idea that the God Craig claims to prove adequately accounts for objective values, and in the process criticizing Craig’s objections to atheistic moral realism.
+For atheists tired of William Lane Craig’s argument that moral truth requires a God (or those simply interested in whether or how there can be such a thing as moral truth in its own right), Bradley Bowen is writing a series of brief and easily digestible posts countering the idea that the God Craig claims to prove adequately accounts for objective values, and in the process criticizing Craig’s objections to atheistic moral realism.
 Here are parts 1, 2, 3, 4, 5, 6, and 7.
 And there are more to come!
 So stay tuned to The Secular Outpost.